allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

     * Arrive to class in a timely manner
     * Regularly attend class sessions
     * Attend outside sessions with group members, if needed, for group projects
+    * Regularly and actively contribute ideas, and knowledges to the group

 * Unacceptable Conduct (U):
   * Members shall not
     * Miss three consecutive days without a valid excuse
-    * Not arrive to a class more than fifteen minutes without a valid excuse
+    * Arrive to a class more than fifteen minutes late without a valid excuse
     * Leave class early without an excuse

 ### Deadlines